 - 1. Students attending the course are identified by HQMC through the Marine Corps TECOM Integrated Management System (MCTIMS). - 2.
 Ensure that your unit's Security Manager submits a visit request including all attending personnel from your unit to EWTGPAC through Defense Information System for Security (DISS) - 3.
 The SMO Codes are N630186 and 010793.
-Also, you must indicate the course name (Tactical Air Control Party) in the POC block of the visit request form.
+Also, you must indicate the course name (Tactical Air Control Party) in the Visit Name block of the visit request form.
 Once the request has been submitted, call (619) 437-9676 with any questions you may have regarding your security clearance submission. - 4.
-Students require a SECRET clearance in order to complete the Target Mensuration Certificate conducted in conjunction with this course. - 5.
-Uniform of the day during the course is utilities for all students. - 6.
+Students require a SECRET clearance in order to complete the Digital Call for Fire Practical Application conducted in conjunction with this course. - 5.
+Uniform of the day during the course is woodland utilities for all students; flight suits are authorized for wear on Fridays for aviators.
+Desert utilities should be worn to the maximum extent at the FIREX. - 6.
 Minimum required personal protective equipment (PPE) for the live fire event (FIREX) includes a flak vest and Kevlar helmet.
 In the event students are not local or do not have individual issue items, temporary issue equipment is available from EWTGPAC. - 7.
-The American Council on Education has evaluated and recommended this course for three semester hours in Critical Thinking and Decision Making (Lower-division Baccalaureate/Associate). - 8.
-For further information, contact the TACP Course Manager at DSN 577-2847 or commercial (619) 437-2847.
+American Council on Education college credit recommendation: 3 semester hours in Critical Thinking and Decision Making (lower-division, Baccalaureate/Associate).
+Credit recommendations appear on the graduate's Joint Service Transcript (JST). - 8.
+For further information, contact the TACP Course Manager at (619) 437-2641 or DSN 577-2641.